k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove unnecessary code from shadow dragon level drain attack
 - Fix: feedback when engulfed by a water elemental/sea dragon and the player is amphibious
+- Shadow dragons emit a continuous aura of darkness